Best CD Rates 2026: Top High-Yield Certificates of Deposit

 A CD ladder is a strategy that maximizes returns while maintaining regular access to your money.
 Here is how to build one:

-How it works: Divide your savings into 5 equal parts and invest each in CDs with different terms 1-year, 2-year, 3-year, 4-year, and 5-year.
+How it works: Divide your savings into 5 equal parts and invest each in CDs with different terms — 1-year, 2-year, 3-year, 4-year, and 5-year.
 When the 1-year CD matures, reinvest it into a new 5-year CD.
 Each year one CD matures, giving you annual access to funds while maintaining the average return of longer-term rates.

 Example with $25,000: Invest $5,000 in each of five CDs.
 At current rates, a 5-rung ladder would earn an average APY of approximately 4.50% while keeping one rung accessible each year.
+Use our CD calculator to model different ladder strategies and compare returns across terms.

 Comparing CD Types